joseph-higaki/chrome-tab-group-remover/readme.md

 TO-DO:
 - [ ] parametrize number of tab groups to be deleted
+- [ ] package solution for a non python-savvy or technical user
 - [ ] parametrize or have a smarter way to locate Chrome window
 - [ ] create a report of open group tabs so that you can review before deleting them